 How to Make a Custom Cork Board

-Cork boards are endlessly useful around the house.
+Cork boards and bulletin boards are endlessly useful around the house.
 Not only can they hold reminders, they can also display precious mementos and photos.
 But you don't have to pay for pricey designer looking versions, you can just make your own!
 It's quick, easy, and only requires a few simple supplies.Continue to 2 of 6 below.

 02 of 06